cdebeule/electrodynamics/README.md

 ```
    This opens Pluto in your browser, where you can open any `.jl` notebook from the `pluto/` folder.

-For more details, see the [Julia documentation](https://docs.julialang.org/) and the [Pluto.jl GitHub page](https://github.com/fonsp/Pluto.jl).
+New to Julia and Pluto?
+The [Julia documentation](https://julialang.org) and [Pluto.jl website](https://plutojl.org) are good places to start.

 ## Notebooks